-It is the policy of the school to provide parking areas for students' motor vehicles.
+It is the policy of the school to provide parking areas for students' licensed and insured motor vehicles.
 However, any student who chooses to utilize said parking areas will be required to permit the interior of the vehicle they own, operate, or have control of to be inspected.